octaviogarbet/ionicv3-example/README.md

 ## Theming
-Now it's time to theme our app, [Ionic Theming] doc have all that we need to know to apply our custom styles to our app.
-In order to give an example we will override some of the ionic variables.
+Now it's time to theme our app.
+The [Ionic Theming] doc has all that we need to know in order to apply our custom styles to our app.
+In order to give an example, we will override some of the ionic variables.
 In `variables.scss` we will change the colors variable and override some of the toolbar variables too:
 ```css
 $colors: (